Policy Details

 F. Collegiality

 2. Collegiality should be understood in professional, not personal, terms, as it relates to the performance of a faculty member's duties.
-Collegiality does not refer to one's view of another's social skills or position on controversial issues, which should not be part of the faculty evaluation process.
+Collegiality does not refer to one's view of another's social skills or position on controversial issues, neither of which should be part of the faculty evaluation process.
 Nor does collegiality require a display of enthusiasm, dedication, or "fit" within the unit.

 G. Contract Renewals, Promotion and Tenure Decisions